wrr/rack-wwwhisper/heroku-doc.md

 commit](https://github.com/wrr/heroku-sinatra-app/commit/f152a4370d6b1c881f8dd60a91a3f050a8c6389b)
 that enabled wwwhisper for a simple Sinatra application.

-## Where to place wwwhisper middleware in the Rack middleware chain?
+### Rack middleware order

-Order of Rack middlewares matters.
+Order of Rack middleware matters.
 Authentication should be performed early, before any middleware that produces sensitive responses is invoked.